GRAVITATIONAL WAVES: our scientists finally did it.....discovered a whole new room for new research and discoveries.......to explore.

 However, such an orbit represents a changing quadrupole moment.
 That is, the system will give off gravitational waves.

-Suppose that the two masses are m_1 and m_2, and they are separated by a distance r.
+Suppose that the two masses are and , and they are separated by a distance .
 The power given off (radiated) by this system is:

 This is truly tiny compared to the total electromagnetic radiation given off by the Sun (roughly 3.86×1026 watts).